-Students will learn about plants, animals and the environment through managing agricultural enterprises and marketing products.
+Students will learn how to grow food crops and raise animals in a range of environments through sustainably managing agricultural enterprises and marketing products.

-Most of the enterprises to be managed will be on the School Farm, including plant enterprises such as vegetables, herbs, fruit trees, vines, hydroponics, glasshouse and a nursery, raising vegetables, herbs, native plants for landscaping, amenity plants for indoor and outdoor landscaping.
+Most of the enterprises to be managed will be on the School Farm, including Horticultural enterprises such as vegetables, herbs, fruit trees, vines, hydroponics, glasshouse /greenhouse production, raising vegetables, herbs, native plants for landscaping, amenity plants for indoor and outdoor landscaping.

-Animal enterprises which students manage include layer & show poultry, wool/meat sheep, pigs, dairy cattle, honeybees and worm farms.
+Animal enterprises which students manage include layer & show poultry, wool/meat sheep, pigs, dairy and beef cattle, honeybees and worm farms.
 Practical work makes up 50% of the course.